Drop and give me 9...Key scenes, that is.

 Why 9, you ask?
 Well, most novels are structured into 3 acts.
 Nine scenes allows for 3 per act, but they can be spread around however you need.
 Don't panic!
 There will be many more scenes.
-But you need to select 9 events in your story for today.
+But you need to select 9 events in your story today.

-Remember when we started and you gave me your elevator speech?
 This is your chance to expand that for each character.
 Think of it as a mini book report: "These 3 things happened in the beginning of the book.
 These 3 happened in the middle.
 These 3 happened at the end."
 Try to pick things that are key to the movement of the plot.

 Me?
 LOL.
 No. I'm not going to tell you this from my story.
 But I will tell you that this is how I really do it.
 Often the scenes overlap characters.
 For my book, I will tell you that the scene when Ike and Justice talk for the first time in years went in both Ike's and Justice's columns here.
 After I fill out this template, then I go through with a pencil or highlighter and place an X on the line that divides the thirds of the book.
 The X may be on different lines for different characters.
 This helps me when I go to put the scenes into the actual outline.